 Infographic diagram explaining the Fitzpatrick Scale with skin types I to VI, their sun reactivity, melanin response, and importance in laser hair removal safety.

 • Type I: Very fair skin, always burns, never tans.
-Often paired with red or blonde hair and freckles.
+Often associated with red or blonde hair.

 • Type II: Fair skin, burns easily, tans minimally.
-Typically seen with light brown or blonde hair.
+Common with light brown or blonde hair.

 • Type III: Medium skin, may burn initially, tans to light brown.